What is the current prime rate?

-The prime rate has been holding steady since March 2020, when the Fed responded to the coronavirus outbreak by slashing what's known as the federal funds rate to a range of just 0% to 0.25%.
+The prime rate has been unchanged since March 2020, when the Fed responded to the coronavirus crisis by slashing what's known as the federal funds rate all the way down to a range of just 0% to 0.25%.
 In turn, major banks led by Chase and M&T cut the prime from 4.25% to the current prime rate of 3.25%.

-Since then — including at their most recent meeting in mid-June — Fed policymakers have opted to hold the federal funds rate close to zero.
-The prime rate has stayed frozen, too, with prime rates at major banks at the lowest level since the mid-1950s.
+Since then, Fed policymakers have opted to hold their federal funds rate close to zero.
+The prime rate has stood still, too, with prime rates at major banks remaining at their lowest level since the mid-1950s.

 Prime rate definition

 The prime rate is a key lending rate used to set many variable interest rates, such as the rates on credit cards and home equity lines of credit, or HELOCs.

 But more specifically, it's the prime rate that commercial banks offer to their most creditworthy customers — including corporations, and consumers with the highest credit scores.

 Borrowers who are considered more likely to default — that is, not pay back a loan — get higher rates.

 Technically, there is no single U.S. prime rate.
 The banks set their own prime rates, but they're generally all the same and move in lockstep with the Fed's rate.